Imagine a functional piece of furniture: not only is it beautiful, but it magically expands like a sunflower blossoming, or a kaleidoscope unfolding…

 - Because wood expands when wet, it’s a good idea to paint or seal the piece with non-toxic exterior grade paints or sealers such as this wonderful EcoSafe Wood Sealer, which lasts a very long time with one application.

-- Circular saw or jig saw , drilland 3/8” drill bit, optional: miter saw. ( Disclosure: this is NOT a sponsored post; however, I received the above tools as a gift from the awesome people at Ryobi tools.
+- Circular saw or jig saw , drilland 3/8” drill bit, optional: miter saw. ( Disclosure: I received the above tools as a gift from the awesome people at Ryobi tools.
 Thank you Ryobi! )

 Before we start, let us bust the myth that all the DIY projects you see here and on the web turned out perfect on the first try.
 NO, they did not.